 - a.
 Unless pre-arranged with the Project Authority, the Contractor must share all reports that are written for Case Management purposes (including for the Parole Board of Canada) and/or those that contribute to decision-making with the offender by the author of the report.
 Correctional Service Canada policy specifies that the author and offender sign and date the report at the time that the report is shared.
 The Contractor must advise the Project Authority if he/she is unable to share the reports and coordinate signatures with the offender.
 At the discretion and prior approval of the Project Authority, CSC will assume the information sharing and offender signature responsibility. - b.
 The Contractor must submit all reports in type written format (Microsoft Word compatible).
 The Contractor must use a CSC-issued laptop to upload an electronic copy of the signed report in the Electronic Health Record and in OMS, as applicable.
-At the request of the Project Authority, the Contractor must send a signed electronic copy of the report via a CSC-issued laptop on the CSC network via an encrypted e-mail to a staff designated by the Project Authority who will enter the report in those systems. - Completed psychological reports are to be signed by the Contractor, a psychologist registered for autonomous practice with adults in the province of practice.
-The Contractor assumes all responsibility for report content.
+At the request of the Project Authority, the Contractor must send a signed electronic copy of the report via a CSC-issued laptop on the CSC network via an encrypted e-mail to a staff designated by the Project Authority who will enter the report in those systems.

-d.
+- c.
+Completed psychological reports are to be signed by the Contractor, a psychologist registered for autonomous practice with adults in the province of practice.
+The Contractor assumes all responsibility for report content. - d.
 If amendments to reports are requested by the Project Authority, the Contractor will respond to these requests and make amendments to the report as necessary within one (1) week of notification.
 If the request for an amendment originates with the offender, the institution will facilitate contact between the offender and the Contractor by phone as necessary.
 However, should the Project Authority determine that the situation requires direct intervention by the Contractor, the Contractor will arrange to interview the offender in person at the institution.

-4.7 Handling and Safeguarding CSC Sensitive or Protected Information a.
+4.7 Handling and Safeguarding CSC Sensitive or Protected Information

 For Services Provided in an Institution or Community Site

-All of the original offenders' health care records, as well as all CSC protected or sensitive information, must remain at Her Majesty's Penitentiary; Bishop's Falls Correctional Centre; Labrador Correctional Centre and West Coast Correctional Centre, the provincial jails, in Newfoundland and Labrador.
+All of the original offenders' health care records, as well as all CSC protected or sensitive information, must remain at the Springhill Institution.